Johannesburg: Post-Union history

 In 1917, Johannesburg became the headquarters of the Anglo-American Corporation founded by Ernest Oppenheimer which ultimately became one of the world's largest corporations, dominating both gold-mining and diamond-mining in South Africa.
 Major building developments took place in the 1930s, after South Africa went off the gold standard.
 In the late 1940s and early 1950s, Hillbrow went high-rise.
 In the 1950s and early 1960s, the apartheid government constructed the massive agglomeration of townships that became known as Soweto.
 New freeways encouraged massive suburban sprawl to the north of the city.
 In the late 1960s and early 1970s, tower blocks (including the Carlton Centre and the Southern Life Centre) filled the skyline of the central business district.

-Under the system of apartheid (Afrikaans for "apartness", or "separate development" although the system was founded by the British), a comprehensive system of racial separation was imposed upon South Africa starting in 1948.
+The system of apartheid, a comprehensive system of racial separation was imposed upon South Africa starting in 1948.
 For its growth, the economy of Johannesburg depended upon hundreds of thousands of skilled white workers imported from Europe and semi- and un-skilled black workers imported from other parts of Southern Africa.
 Though they worked together they were forced by the government to live separately.
 Work was considered to be an exception to apartheid in order to keep Johannesburg functioning as South Africa's economic capital.

 In the 1950s, the government began a policy of building townships for black families (prior to this unskilled workers were asked to work on "single status" in male-only hostels at the mines and had to commute to see their families in whatever province they originated) outside of Johannesburg to provide workers for Johannesburg.
 Soweto, a township founded for black workers coming to work in the gold mines of Johannesburg, was intended to house 50,000 people, but soon was the home of ten times that number as thousands of unemployed rural blacks came to Johannesburg for employment and an income to send back to their villages.
 It was estimated that in 1989, the population of Soweto was equal to that of Johannesburg, if not greater.